ArctosDB/documentation-wiki/_documentation/agent.markdown

 ## preferred_agent_name

 Preferred Name is the namestring displayed by default.
+Note that this is not unique within Arctos, and so cannot serve as a useful identifier.
+(That is, "Eduardo M. Spencer" might refer to any number of entities, even locally.)

 ## created_by_agent_id